BackofenLab/Peakhood/README.md

   --new-ids             Generate new IDs to exchange --in BED column 4 site
                         IDs.
 Use dataset ID from --in file names as stem (see --in option).
-NOTE that site IDs have to be unique if --new-ids is not set (default: False) --add-gtf str         Additional genomic annotations GTF file (.gtf or .gtf.gz) for transcript to gene region annotation (corresponding to peakhood merge --gtf) --report              Generate .html reports for extract and merge, containing dataset statistics and plots (default:
+NOTE that site IDs have to be unique if --new-site-id is not set (default: False) --add-gtf str         Additional genomic annotations GTF file (.gtf or .gtf.gz) for transcript to gene region annotation (corresponding to peakhood merge --gtf) --threads int         Number of threads used for batch processing. --threads determines the maximum number of extraction jobs run in parallel (depending on number of CPU threads and number of datasets available).
+Note that the more jobs are run in parallel, the higher the memory consumption (default: 1)
+  --report              Generate .html reports for extract and merge,
+                        containing dataset statistics and plots (default:
                         False)